mmrl/dl/README.md

 `docker run --runtime=nvidia --rm nvidia/cuda nvidia-smi`

-You should see something like this showing the GPUs available:
+You should see something like this showing the GPUs available to Docker:

 ```
 Fri Apr 12 16:51:39 2019